nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. `edit_s` edits the student identified by the index.
 It only accepts a valid index based on the list when `list_s` is called.
 2. Since `Student Number` is the unique identifier for each student, `Student Number` can't be edited.
+3. At least 1 optional parameter must be provided, else an error will be thrown.
-3. Editing of tags is not cumulative, i.e. tags will be replaced by the new set of tags.
+4. Editing of tags is not cumulative, i.e. tags will be replaced by the new set of tags.
-4. Tags are removed by entering `t/` without specifying any tags after it.
+5. Tags are removed by entering `t/` without specifying any tags after it.
-5. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+6. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario